jaxgardner/startup/notes.md

 function myFunction() {
   document.getElementById("demo").innerHTML = "Hello World";
 ### What does the following line of Javascript do using a # selector?
+	That symbol is for selecting id's.
 ### Which of the following are true? (mark all that are true about the DOM)
+#### The Document Object Model (DOM) is an object representation of the HTML elements that the browser uses to render the display.
+The browser also exposes the DOM to external code so that you can write programs that dynamically manipulate the HTML.

+-The browser provides access to the DOM through a global variable name document that points to the root element of the DOM.
+If you open the browser's debugger console window and type the variable name document you will see the DOM for the document the browser is currently rendering.

+#### For everything in an HTML document there is a node in the DOM.
+This includes elements, attributes, text, comments, and whitespace.
+All of these nodes form a big tree, with the document node at the top.

+#### Accessing the DOM
+Every element in an HTML document implements the DOM Element interface, which is derived from the DOM Node interface.
+The DOM Element Interface provides the means for iterating child elements, accessing the parent element, and manipulating the element's attributes.
+From your JavaScript code, you can start with the document variable and walk through the every element in the tree.

+function displayElement(el) {
+  console.log(el.tagName);
+  for (const child of el.children) {
+    displayElement(child);
+  }
+}

+#### displayElement(document);
+You can provide a CSS selector to the querySelectorAll function in order to select elements from the document.
+The textContent property contains all of the element's text.
+You can even access a textual representation of an element's HTML content with the innerHTML property.

+#### Modifying the DOM
+The DOM supports the ability to insert, modify, or delete the elements in the DOM.
+To create a new element you first create the element on the DOM document.
+You then insert the new element into the DOM tree by appending it to an existing element in the tree.

+#### Injecting HTML
+#### The DOM also allows you to inject entire blocks of HTML into an element.
+The following code finds the first div element in the DOM and replaces all the HTML it contains.

+However, directly injecting HTML as a block of text is a common attack vector for hackers.
+If an untrusted party can inject JavaScript anywhere in your application then that JavaScript can represent itself as the current user of the application.
+The attacker can then make requests for sensitive data, monitor activity, and steal credentials.
+The example below shows how the img element can be used to launch an attack as soon as the page is loaded.

+If you are injecting HTML, make sure that it cannot be manipulated by a user.
+Common injection paths include HTML input controls, URL parameters, and HTTP headers.
+Either sanitize any HTML that contains variables, or simply use DOM manipulation functions instead of using innerHTML.

+#### Event Listeners
+All DOM elements support the ability to attach a function that gets called when an event occurs on the element.
+These functions are called event listeners.
+Here is an example of an event listener that gets called when an element gets clicked.

+There are lots of possible events that you can add a listener to.
+This includes things like mouse, keyboard, scrolling, animation, video, audio, WebSocket, and clipboard events.
+You can see the full list on MDN.
+Here are a few of the more commonly used events.

+Event Category	Description
+Clipboard	Cut, copied, pasted
+Focus	An element gets focus
+Keyboard	Keys are pressed
+Mouse	Click events
+Text selection	When text is selected
+You can also add event listeners directly in the HTML.
+For example, here is a onclick handler that is attached to a button.

 ### By default, the HTML span element has a default CSS display property value of:
   inline
 ### How would you use CSS to change all the div elements to have a background color of red?